What is a myelography (myelogram) used for?

 Myelography is a type of imaging examination, also known as a myelogram, which involves injecting contrast dye into the space around your spinal cord and nerve roots.
-The contrast dye allows your physician to use a form of x-ray called fluoroscopy to view and assess the status of your nerve roots, spinal cord and other spinal structures to determine if there are any problems causing your neck or back pain.
+The contrast dye allows your doctor to use a fluoroscopy to view and assess the status of your nerve roots, spinal cord and other spinal structures to determine if there are any problems causing your neck or back pain.

 What can myelography do for me?

 A myelogram is a tool your doctor can use to detect a number of different spinal conditions that may be causing your neck or back pain and other symptoms.
 These can include:

 - Bulging or herniated discs.
 The spongy, pressure-absorbing bodies between your vertebrae can deform and degenerate naturally over time, eventually placing pressure on your spinal cord or nerve roots.
 This can result in pain, weakness, numbness and tingling in your neck or back.